TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 20/Luke 20.27.md

 ---

-And there came to him certain of the Sadducees, they that say that there is no resurrection;
+Some of the Sadducees came to him, those who deny that there is a resurrection.